-One animal study showed that IMF helps enhance cognitive function and protect against changes in memory and learning function compared to a control group.
+One animal study showed that intermittent fasting helps enhance cognitive function and protect against changes in memory and learning function compared to a control group.
 Another animal study found that it protects the brains of mice by influencing certain proteins involved in brain aging.

-Additionally, the anti-inflammatory effects of IMF may also help slow the progression of neurodegenerative disorders like Alzheimer’s disease.
+Additionally, the anti-inflammatory effects of intermittent fasting may also help slow the progression of neurodegenerative disorders like Alzheimer’s disease.

 Some also say that fasting promotes autophagy, or “self-eating,” which is our normal bodily process of cellular renewal, although more research on this topic is needed.